awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-overview.md

 1. PostReady

-1. UserData
+After the PreReady stage completes, the service sends the `Windows is ready` message to the Amazon EC2 console\.
+Then, the PostReady stage will run\.
+User data runs after the PostReady stage completes\.
+For example stages and tasks, see [Example: `agent-config.yml`](ec2launch-v2-settings.md#ec2launch-v2-example-agent-config)\.

+When you use user data, you must specify a list of tasks\.
+The stage is implied\.
+For example tasks, see [Example: user data](ec2launch-v2-settings.md#ec2launch-v2-example-user-data)\.

+The service runs the list of tasks in the order that you specify in `agent-config.yml` and in user data\.
+Stages run sequentially\.
+The next stage starts after the previous stage completes\.
+Tasks are also run sequentially\.

 **Frequency**
-Task frequency is used to schedule when tasks should run, depending on the boot context\.
+Task frequency determines when tasks should run, depending on the boot context\.
+Most tasks have only one allowed frequency\.
+You can specify a frequency for `executeScript` tasks\.

-The following frequencies can be specified:
+You will see the following frequencies in the [EC2Launch v2 task configuration](ec2launch-v2-settings.md#ec2launch-v2-task-configuration)\.
 + Once — The task runs once, when the AMI has booted for the first time \(finished Sysprep\)\.
 + Always — The task runs every time that the launch agent runs\.
 The launch agent runs when:
   + an instance starts or restarts